aledeluca/academic-kickstart/content/cv.md

-  - Post-doc researcher at the Laboratoire de Combinatoire et d’Informatique Mathématique (LaCIM) of Université du Québec à Montréal (UQAM) under the supervision of Christophe Reutenauer and Srečko Brlek, from September 21, 2009 to September 20, 2010.
+  - Post-doc researcher at the Laboratoire de Combinatoire et d’Informatique Mathématique (LaCIM) of Université du Québec à Montréal (UQAM) under the supervision of C. Reutenauer and
+    S. Brlek, from September 21, 2009 to September 20, 2010.

   - Post-doc researcher in Computer Science at the Department of Mathematics and Applications of University of Naples Federico II,